 “When I got out of the hospital, I went in my daughter’s room and boohoed.
 I got it out.
 I boohoed.”

 She began chemotherapy after her surgery.
-Griffin hated the treatments, so she quit them.
+Soon after she stopped the treatments.

 “I stopped chemo because I was so sick.
 So I said, if I’m going to die, I’m going to die feeling better than this.”

 According to the National Breast Cancer Foundation, 1 in 8 women in the United States will develop breast cancer in her lifetime.
 However, breast cancer rates have declined in recent years.
 Early detection and an improved screening process has played a big role in the decline.

 Doctors encourage all adult women to perform self-exams once per month.
 Women who are 40 and older are advised to get a mammogram every year or two.

 For more information on how you can prevent the disease, please visit the National Breast Cancer Foundation’s website.